 Business students benefit from a unique partnership between academic and career advising.
 Each major is assigned both an academic and a career advisor who specializes in that particular major.
 This structure allows for collaborative and comprehensive advising for students.

 Academic Support for the Wisconsin School of Business is facilitated through the Business Learning Center.
+Business Learning Center materials are lecture-specific and tailored to the particular course instructor and textbook in use.
+BLC TA’s are all graduate students in either business or economics.

-For other inquiries, please contact Gwen Eudey, Ph.D., director of the Business Learning Center, at firstname.lastname@example.org.
+For other inquiries, please contact Gwen Eudey, Ph.D., Director of the Business Learning Center, at firstname.lastname@example.org.